Thunder-Development/Dinoctyl/README.md

 4. Remove settings.json and database.sqlite
 5. Unzip the zip with your old settings.json and database.sqlite

-# Running In Background And on Startup
+# Running in background and on startup
 Installing [pm2](https://github.com/Unitech/pm2):
 - Run `npm install pm2 -g` on the vps

-Starting The Dashboard in Background:
+Starting the Dashboard in Background:
-- Change directory to your Heliactyl Files Using `cd` command, Example:- `cd /home/user/dash-files`
+- Change directory to your Heliactyl folder Using `cd` command, Example: `cd /var/www/heliactyl`
-- To Start The App, Run `pm2 start index.js --name "heliactyl"`
+- To run Heliactyl, use `pm2 start index.js --name "heliactyl"`
-- To View Logs, Run `pm2 logs heliactyl`
+- To view logs, run `pm2 logs Heliactyl`

-Making the Dashboard Run on Startup:
+Making the dashboard runs on startup:
-- Make Sure Your Dashboard is running in the background with the help of [pm2](https://github.com/Unitech/pm2)
+- Make sure your dashboard is running in the background with the help of [pm2](https://github.com/Unitech/pm2)
-- You can check if your app is running in background with `pm2 list`
+- You can check if Heliactyl is running in background with `pm2 list`
-- Once You Confirmed That your app us running in background, You Can Generate Startup script by Running `pm2 startup` and `pm2 save`
+- Once you confirmed that Heliactyl is running in background, you can create a startup script by running `pm2 startup` and `pm2 save`
-- Note: Supported Init Systems are `systemd`, `upstart`, `launchd`, `rc.d`
+- Note: Supported init systems are `systemd`, `upstart`, `launchd`, `rc.d`
-- To Remove Your Dashboard Running on Startup, Run `pm2 unstartup`
+- To stop your Heliactyl from running in the background, use `pm2 unstartup`

-To Stop The Dashboard Which is running in background, Use `pm2 stop heliactyl`
+To stop a currently running Heliactyl instance, use `pm2 stop heliactyl`

 # Legacy Deprecation Notice

 Heliactyl v6, v7, v8, v9, v10, v11 is now deprecated as listed in our Discord and should not be used.